VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 However, you have to remember that if your model calls another one, you'll have to use the internal implementation directly to avoid the overheads of the generic functions (you don't want all these checks).

 So if you want to implement a new photosynthesis model, you have to make your own method for the `photosynthesis!_` function.
 But here we are trying to implement a new stomatal conductance model.
-Well, this one is the most complicated process to implement actually, because it is computed on two steps: `gs!_` and `gs_closure`.
+Well, this one is the most complicated process to implement actually, because it is computed on two steps: `stomatal_conductance!_` and `gs_closure`.

 `gs_closure` is the function that actually implements the conductance model, but only the stomatal closure part.
 This one does not modify its input, it computes the result and returns it.
-Then `gs!_` uses this output to compute the stomatal conductance.
-But why not implementing just `gs!_`?
+Then `stomatal_conductance!_` uses this output to compute the stomatal conductance.
+But why not implementing just `stomatal_conductance!_`?
 Because `gs_closure` is used elsewhere, usually in the photosynthesis model, before actually computing the stomatal conductance.

-So in practice, the `gs!_` implementation is rather generic and will not be modified by developers.
-They will rather implement their method for `gs_closure`, that will be used automatically by `gs!_`.
+So in practice, the `stomatal_conductance!_` implementation is rather generic and will not be modified by developers.
+They will rather implement their method for `gs_closure`, that will be used automatically by `stomatal_conductance!_`.

 So let's do it!
 Here is our own implementation of the stomatal closure for a `LeafModels` component models: